-Netflix Seeks To Become A Free Cash Flow King
+Netflix Seeks To Become A Free Cash Flow King (NASDAQ:NFLX)

 By Callum Turcan

-As the ongoing coronavirus (‘COVID-19’) pandemic continues to ravage global economies, digitally-oriented firms have been able to ride out the storm better than most.
-We are following up on our last Seeking Alpha article covering Netflix Inc (NFLX) published in January 2020, and in this article we will cover why we remain very optimistic on the growth trajectory of the firm’s forecasted free cash flows.
+As the ongoing coronavirus ('COVID-19') pandemic continues to ravage global economies, digitally-oriented firms have been able to ride out the storm better than most.
+We are following up on our last Seeking Alpha article covering Netflix Inc. (NASDAQ:NFLX) published in January 2020, and in this article, we will cover why we remain very optimistic on the growth trajectory of the firm's forecasted free cash flows.

-Please note that during the first quarter of 2020, Netflix’s global paid net subscriber base grew by 15.8 million sequentially, equal to 23% year-over-year growth which is astounding for a firm of its size.
+Please note that, during the first quarter of 2020, Netflix's global paid net subscriber base grew by 15.8 million sequentially, equal to 23% year-over-year growth, which is astounding for a firm of its size.
 Many attribute rising interest in Netflix due to the pandemic forcing households to stay indoors, prompting increased demand for additional entertainment options.
-Netflix's GAAP revenues rose by 28% year-over-year in the first quarter of 2020.
+Netflix's GAAP revenues rose by 28% year over year in the first quarter of 2020.

 Covering Netflix's Cash Flow Story